iocafe/iocafe-doc/source/platform-abstraction/initialization/210406-osal-initialization-and-shut-down.rst

 Transport support
 ********************************************
 Support for sockets, TLS and serial port is not initialized by osal_initialize().
-If use, these need to be initialized by own function, typically at beginning of osal_main().

-Do not call both osal_socket_initialize() and osal_tls_initialize(), both initialize sockets.
-Same goes for osal_socket_initialize() and osal_socket_shutdown().
-Network interface card and WiFi configuration are for microcontrollers, and ignored in PC.
+If used, it need to be initialized separately, typically at beginning of osal_main().
+Network interface card and WiFi configuration arguments are for micro-controllers, and ignored in PC environment.

 ::

     osal_socket_initialize(nics->nic, nics->n_nics, wifis->wifi, wifis->n_wifi);
     osal_tls_initialize(nics->nic, nics->n_nics, wifis->wifi, wifis->n_wifi, security);

+Do not call both osal_socket_initialize() and osal_tls_initialize(), The osal_tls_initialize also initializes sockets.

 Similarly serial port code is initialized by: